reactive-python/reactpy-jupyter/README.md

    ]
    ```

+## Usage

-Once you've done this, you can procede to author and display IDOM layouts natively in
+Once you're done [getting started](#getting-started), you can procede to author and
-your Jupyter Notebook:
+display IDOM layouts natively in your Jupyter Notebook:

 ```python
 import idom